RecycleRightCSE403/RecycleRight/README.md

 2. Follow [Flutter's guide](https://docs.flutter.dev/get-started/install) to install and setup Flutter development
    1. Choose your operating system and then select Mobile or Android development if prompted
    2. Make sure to follow the Android Emulator setup instructions
-   3. If running `flutter doctor` produces the output described by the tutorial, you're good to go!
+   3. Once running `flutter doctor` produces the output described by the tutorial, you're good to go!
 4. In a terminal, change to `frontend/recycleright/` directory
 5. Install dependencies: `flutter pub get`